lthms/soap.coffee-lthms/site/posts/MixingLtacAndGallina.md

 # Mixing Ltac and Gallina for Fun and Profit

-One of the most misleading introduction to Coq is to say that “Gallina is for programs, while tactics are for proofs.”
+One of the most misleading introductions to Coq is to say that “Gallina is for programs, while tactics are for proofs.”
 Indeed, in Coq we construct terms of given types, always.
 Terms encodes both programs and proofs about these programs.
 Gallina is the preferred way to construct programs, and tactics are the preferred way to construct proofs.

 The key word here is “preferred.”
 We do not always need to use tactics to construct a proof term.
-Conversly, there are some occasions where constructing a program with tactics become handy.
+Conversely, there are some occasions where constructing a program with tactics become handy.
 Furthermore, Coq actually allows for *mixing together* Ltac and Gallina.